230500226/DSS370S/Revision07April.md

-Here are the detailed steps for creating a database management system for the DEECE department, using "Rustin" as the surname prefix.

-### 1. Attribute Domains for all Tables
+## 1. Attribute domains for all tables

 **Qualification Table**
 - `rustin_qual_id`: Unique identifier for the qualification (Primary Key)